Office of the Registrar

 - Voluntary membership into the “Armed Forces Student Association” (YSU’s Student Veteran Organization)

-- GI Bill Certification
+- GI Bill counseling and certification

 - Advocacy and counseling services